-When you think of kayaking (whether fishing or not), the first thought that probably comes to mind is sitting down in a seat – comfortably paddling along.
-However, the avid angler will at times, perhaps more often than not, be wanting to stand up.
+When you think of kayaking, the first thought that probably comes to mind is sitting down in a seat.
+However, avid kayak anglers will often want to stand up.

 Stand Up Kayaks: Top Picks

 - Perception Pescador Pro 12 Sit-On-Top (best value kayak)

 Bear in mind there are alternatives to using a kayak for fishing while standing up.